mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > South of Hsiang, north of T’an;
 >> [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”
 >
-> In between there’s gold sufficient to a nation.
+> In between there is gold sufficient to a nation.
 >> Hsueh Tou added the comment, “A rough-hewn staff.”
 >
 > Beneath the shadowless tree, the community ferryboat;